tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/网络与安全/重置密码_intl.md

 3. On the password reset page, enter and confirm the new password, and then click **OK**.
    ![](https://main.qcloudimg.com/raw/0c523740df95a71fe5ea625a7c0e2e40.png)
 >!
->- We recommend you reset the database password at least onece every 3 months.<br>
+>- We recommend you reset the database password at least once every 3 months.<br>
 >- The database password should be 8-16 characters in length; must contain at least two of the following types: letters, numbers, and special characters (!@#%^*()).